twonth/winning-at-windows/README.md

 ## Usability enhancements

-* [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores much of the missing functionality of Windows 11 (and much else besides).
+* [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores functionality from Windows 10 that was removed in the "upgrade" to Windows 11 (and does much else besides).
 I like the clean-looking Alt-Tab replacement that the author built in .

 * [Fluent Search](https://www.fluentsearch.net/): Full featured search bar for Windows.
 The killer feature (for me) is the ability to find a file and drag and drop it from the search window into one of Windows' "open file" dialogue boxes.
 Huge timesaver.